npai/npai.github.com/_posts/2006-06-18-aambya-humane.md

 * Red chillies - 2
 * Green chillies - 2
 * Udad daal - half teaspoon
-* Bay leaves - a strand
+* Curry leaves - a strand
 * Salt to taste

 _Method_

 * Peel the mangoes and squeeze the pulp. ( Do not throw away the seed )
 * To this add the grated jaggery and mix well.
 If the mangoes are sour, add more jaggery.
 * Heat some oil in a pan.
 * Add the mustard.
-After it sputters, add the udad daal, red chillies, green chillies and bay leaves.
+After it sputters, add the udad daal, red chillies, green chillies and curry leaves.
 * To this add the mango pulp (along with the seed), little water to dilute and salt to taste.
 * Bring this to boil.

 _Tips_